-If you live a physically active lifestyle, you are bound to have a few aches and pains for time to time.
-While most exercise-related pain resolves itself with rest, persistent pain that lingers beyond a few days can indicate an injury that should not be ignored.
+If you live a physically active lifestyle, you are bound to have a some aches and pains from time to time.
+Most exercise related pain resolves itself with rest, but persistent pain that lingers beyond a few days may indicate an injury that should not be ignored.

 Posterior knee pain is often seen in runners and other athletes, and it may originate from a variety of causes.
 Following are four common causes of knee pain, and recommendations for treatment: